From A Wiki of Ice and Fire

 When several Bolton men are murdered at Winterfell, Theon is thought a suspect.
 The idea is quickly dismissed by Roose, who claims that Theon is too broken and weak to have carried out the murders.
 The murders cause tension in the castle between the Freys, Boltons, Manderlys and other northern houses, finally erupting into a brawl.

 He is then summoned by the musician at Winterfell, "Abel", and six wilding spearwives disguised as maids are actually responsible for some of the deaths and use the confusion in the castle to free "Arya Stark", enlisting the help of a reluctant Theon.
+However reluctant on account of his fear, Theon has already heard from one of Ramsay's men that Ramsay plans to cut off his lips if he stays in Winterfell, as 'punishment' for his intimacy with the fake 'Arya' when forced to act as a fluffer during Ramsay and Jeyne's bedding rite.
 In the end, Theon and Jeyne manage to escape and are caught by Mors Umber, who sends them to rendezvous with Stannis's army at a crofters' village a few days ride away.
 Asha, who is a captive with Stannis's army, barely recognizes Theon due to his torture at the hands of Ramsay.

 The Winds of Winter